Skip to Main Content

 • An explanation of limits or quotas.

-• How prescribing practitioners must provide information to support an exception request.
+• How prescribing physicians must provide information to support an exception request.

 • The process for generic substitution, therapeutic interchange and step-therapy protocols.